 Confirm existing SSO and identity management services.

-Determine if Okta, Google Apps or Azure AD* SSO is enabled within your organization.
+Determine if Okta, Google Apps or Microsoft Entra ID* SSO is enabled within your organization.

 Determine which domain is to be configured.
 Typically this is the part after the @ in your email address.
 Advanced users may have a different domain associated with SSO.